AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 ## Summary

-This repo contains scripts and documents to assit in the installation of GPU accelerated Linux desktops,  applications, and application development.
+This repo contains scripts and documents to assist in the installation of GPU accelerated Linux desktops,  applications, and application development.

 ## Table of Contents
 * [Introduction](#introduction)